johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-07-10-azure-devops-api-build-validations/index.md

 slug: azure-devops-api-build-validations
 title: 'Get Build Validations with the Azure DevOps API'
 authors: johnnyreilly
-tags: [Azure Pipelines, azure devops]
+tags: [Azure Pipelines, Azure DevOps]
 image: ./title-image.png
 description: Use the Azure DevOps API to acquire the build validations a project uses.
 This post shows you how using curl and the Node.js API.
 hide_table_of_contents: false